end of page

 Died in 2012

 Died january 2013 by a bull fight

 Both tusks curved inwards, right tusk longer then left.
-Ears: Both ears have several notches
+Ears: Both ears

 Inwards curved tusks.
 Notches in both ears.